cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 This is a working-group draft of the CBOR working group of the IETF, <https://datatracker.ietf.org/wg/cbor/about/>.
-Discussion takes places on the github repository
+Discussion takes places on the GitHub repository
 <https://github.com/cbor-wg/cbor-packed> and on the CBOR WG mailing
 list, <https://www.ietf.org/mailman/listinfo/cbor>.